simonzack/angular-scrollable-table/README.md

 ## Aims

+* Provide a scrollable table, and only that.
 * Modify the existing html as little as possible, with no modification of the original table.
 * Existing user css is modified as little as possible, possibly adding css for the container element.